UNLOCK FREE TRAINING

 • Any personal items (i.e., appliances, for example) that are to be included in the transaction.

-Wholesalers who have little confidence or experience with confident in completing this legally enforceable agreement would find it quite beneficial to consult with an experienced real estate attorney to help ensure that you have the full protection of the law
+Wholesalers who have little confidence or experience with confident in completing this legally enforceable agreement would find it quite beneficial to consult with an experienced real estate attorney to help ensure that you have the full protection of the law.

-A real estate contract is assignable – by default- unless the language in the agreement specifically prohibits the use of an assignment.
+A real estate contract is assignable by default unless the language in the agreement specifically prohibits the use of an assignment.

 A contract of sale becomes legally enforceable if it meets the definition and both parties to the contract have executed the agreement.
-The following offers a glimpse of Page 1 of a 2010 Arkansas Residential Purchase Agreement -

 The Assignment Of Contract